AaronErhardt/AaronErhardt.github.io/relm4-book/src/widget_macro_expansion.md

 {{#include ../listings/macro_expansion.rs:macro_view }}
 ```

-The first update comes from the nested `watch!` macro.
+The first update comes from the nested `watch!` macro and is unconditional.

 ```rust,no_run,noplayground
 {{#include ../listings/macro_test.rs:watch }}
 ```

-The second update rule that sits behind an `if` statement comes from the nested `track!` macro.
+The second update rule sits behind an `if` statement because it comes from the nested `track!` macro.
+In this case, the condition for the tracker is simply the `model.decrement` field.

 ```rust,no_run,noplayground
 {{#include ../listings/macro_test.rs:track }}